 It charged him this time, and Irgruuk was lifted up as it wrapped its hairy arms around his muscular waist.
 He was picked up and charged forward after that, only to be slammed down into the babbling brook he had camped next to.
 He was slammed down into the water, and then one terribly-powerful right arm held down his face beneath the flowing stream.

-He reached up with his right hand, gripped a good portion of hair, and pulled this thing’s head to its own right.
+He reached up with his right hand, gripped a good portion of hair, and pulled this thing’s head to its own left.
 The creature’s weight shifted enough to where Irgruuk slipped out from beneath it.

 He stood to face it, but it was fast, faster than he had originally estimated.